cameronmore/ZARG/README.md

 - ✅ Boolean flag support
 - ✅ Sub-command argument support
 - ✅ Positional argument capturing
-- ❌ Multiple same-flag arguments
+- ❌ Multiple same-flag arguments (like `-f Arg1 -f Arg2`)
+- ❌ Equal sign style arument parsing (like `--style=MLA`)

 ### Documentation and Usage

-Please see USAGE.md for documentation.
+Please see USAGE.md for a full example of usage (really a starter template).
+Below is a quickstart guide.

 To pull and use, run:
 ```shell